TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    object: io.StringIO

-There is also no mutable string type, but :meth:`str.join` or :class:`io.StringIO` can be used to efficiently construct strings from multiple fragments.
+There is also no mutable string type, but :meth:`str.join` or :class:`io.StringIO` can be used to efficiently construct strings kutoka multiple fragments.

 .. versionchanged:: 3.3